Wisteria (Steve Kuhn album)

-Wisteria is a jazz album by pianist Steve Kuhn and his trio, released on ECM Records in 2012 as ECM 2257.
+Wisteria is a jazz album by pianist Steve Kuhn and his trio, recorded is September 2011 and released on ECM in April the following year.

 Reception

-The Allmusic review by Ken Dryden awarded the album four stars, stating "Steve Kuhn has excelled in many settings in a career spanning over five decades, but he is at his best leading a trio.
+The AllMusic review by Ken Dryden awarded the album four stars, stating "Steve Kuhn has excelled in many settings in a career spanning over five decades, but he is at his best leading a trio.
 Like many top pianists, Kuhn interacts with his musicians rather than relegating them exclusively to the role of accompanists...
 Highly recommended!"

-Writing in The Guardian, John Fordham commented "It's straightish jazz, but in a class of its own".
+Writing in The Guardian, John Fordham commented "It's straightish jazz, but in a class of its own."

 In JazzTimes Lloyd Sachs enthused "The Brooklyn-born, Boston-schooled artist certainly has refined his style over the years, striking new balances between his inside and outside concepts.
-But if he has lost any of his creative edge, that isn’t evident on Wisteria, which even at its most lyrical has a bright and sometimes bursting immediacy".
+But if he has lost any of his creative edge, that isn’t evident on Wisteria, which even at its most lyrical has a bright and sometimes bursting immediacy."

-The All About Jazz review by John Kelman called it "yet another milestone in Kuhn's discography".
+The All About Jazz review by John Kelman called it "yet another milestone in Kuhn's discography."